KeigoAlexTanaka/Active-Record-Snack-Attack/README.md

   end
 ```

 Now let's update our seeds file so the relations exist.
 We will add a `brand_id` to each snack.
-Run migrations and seeds.
+Create six brands.

 Again since we are are just playing around, we can drop all the snacks so we can run `Snack.destroy_all` and then `Brand.destroy_all` in the console.